pgbouncer/pgbouncer/doc/config.md

 is not prepared on the server yet, it will automatically prepare that statement before forwarding the command that the client sent.

-Note: This tracking and rerwriting of prepared statement commands does not work for SQL-level prepared statement commands such as `PREPARE`, `EXECUTE`, `DEALLOCATE`, `DEALLOCATE ALL` and `DISCARD ALL`.
-Running `DEALLOCATE ALL` and `DISCARD ALL` is especially problematic, since those commands will apear to run successfully, but they will also mess with state of the server connection significantly, without PgBouncer noticing.
+Note: This tracking and rewriting of prepared statement commands does not work for SQL-level prepared statement commands such as `PREPARE`, `EXECUTE`, `DEALLOCATE`, `DEALLOCATE ALL` and `DISCARD ALL`.
+Running `DEALLOCATE ALL` and `DISCARD ALL` is especially problematic, since those commands will appear to run successfully, but they will also mess with state of the server connection significantly, without PgBouncer noticing.
 Which in turn will very likely break the execution of any further prepared statements on that server connection.